trilogy-data/trilogy-public-models/examples/nyc_citibikes/README.md

 ORDER BY year;
 ```

-PreQL isn't significantly simpler here, but we'll highlight two strategies to answer this
+We'll highlight two strategies to answer this.
 We can either define a generic aggregation - male_trips - that can be created at any grain,
 or define a property of year that is the output of aggregating to that level in a query.